-"Your Majesty has something which I should value even more highly," said Holmes.

-"You have but to name it."
+"Your Majesty has something which I should value even more highly," said "You have but to name it."
+"This photograph!"
+The King stared at him in amaze- "Irene's photograph!" he cried.

-"'This photograph!"

-The King stared at him in amazement.

-"Irene's photograph!" he cried.
 "Certainly, if you wish it."
 "I thank your Majesty.
 Then there is no more to be done in the matter.
-I have the honor to wish you a very goodmorning."
+I have the honour to wish you a very good morning."
 He bowed, and, turning away without observing the hand which the King had stretched out to him, he set off in my company for his chambers.
 And that was how a great scandal threatened to affect the kingdom of Bohemia, and how the best plans of Mr. Sherlock Holmes were beaten by a woman's wit.
 He used to make merry over the cleverness of women, but I have not heard him do it of late.
-And when he speaks of Irene Adler, or when he refers to her photograph, it is always under the honorable title of the woman.
+And when he speaks of Irene Adler, or when he refers to her photograph, it is always under the honourable title of the woman.
+THE ADVENTURE OF THE RED-HEADED LEAGUE.